 AI will enable extensive integration of construction activities, softwares and practices

-Research shows that 60% of construction project managers believed that improvement of data exchange capabilities was the most desired improvement in project management software.
+Basak Keskin’s research suggests that 60% of construction project managers rank the improvement of data exchange capabilities as the most desired improvement in PPM solutions.
 One of the biggest challenges to effective project management is data discontinuity, inconsistency, and inaccuracy.
-In a time when making data-based decisions will be more important than ever, AIs ability to integrate, gather, analyse and visualize relevant information in real-time is an extremely valuable asset to construction projects.
+Project managers will greatly benefit from AI’s ability to integrate and analyse real-time data.

 AI will significantly mitigate risk and improve onsite safety on construction projects

-Additionally, AI can help make construction sites safer through monitoring that can analyse photos and videos through wearable sensors and proximity sensor to help identify potential safety hazards and send alerts in real-time.
+Additionally, AI monitoring means that it can analyse photos and videos through wearable sensors and proximity sensors.
+This can assist project managers in identifying potential safety hazards and send alerts immediately.

 AI will streamline cost management

-With projects getting bigger, stopping a project from running over budget is becoming increasingly difficult.
-Like any project, construction projects suffer from inaccurate or delayed reporting and data input, leading to loss of valuable dollars from wasted resources and error.
+As projects get bigger, keeping a project within budget is becoming increasingly difficult.
+Like any project, construction projects suffer from inaccurate or delayed reporting and data input, costing financially and resources.

-AI can streamline and automate a majority of cost management activities by taking advantage of robotic process automation (RPA) and predictive analysis.
-By leveraging historic data, AI can make better estimations and calculations and provide real-time reports.
-In fact, the overall productivity and insight gained from high quality data and estimations will not only bring efficiencies in cost management, but across the entirety of the construction project.
+AI can streamline and automate the majority of cost management activities through robotic process automation (RPA) and predictive analysis.
+By leveraging historic data, AI can make more accurate estimations and calculations, providing real-time reports.
+In fact, the overall productivity and insight gained from RPA will bring efficiencies in cost management and across the entire construction project.

 AI will elevate construction project planning

 Planning is one of the most critical aspects of project success.
-From costs to schedules to risks, there are multitudes of layers to a comprehensive project plan and for large scale construction projects, the complexity reaches a new level.
-AI is particularly useful in regards to predictive analysis, scenario building and contingency planning by pulling from extensive historic data to give planners all the tools they need to build plans and adapt them quickly if needed.
-Machine learning can also help identify patterns and relationships between moving parts of the projects to recommend the most optimal arrangements to project managers.
+When you consider components such as risks, schedules, and cost estimates, developing a comprehensive project plan for large scale construction projects is complex.
+As previously stated, AI is particularly useful for predictive analysis, scenario building and contingency planning.
+Further, machine learning intutively identify patterns and relationships between moving parts of the projects to recommend the most optimal arrangements.
+These two capabilities of AI will streamline construction project planning, while increasing its accuracy.

 The pairing of resource management and schedule management is one of the most challenging issues of construction project management.
-A McKinsey report states that onsite productivity could increase by 50% by implementing real-time data analysis resulting in greater resource utilization.
+The McKinsey report states that onsite productivity could increase by 50% by implementing real-time data analysis.

-Through assistant bots and other forms of sensors and trackers, AI can continually evaluate workloads, identify the location of workers and the equipment required for tasks to enable project managers to easily identify and reallocate unused resources to the most optimal activities.
-This means that every resource is used to its maximum capabilities and minimal wastages are made throughout the construction project.
-Eventually, AI will be able to go beyond simply identifying gaps and alerting project managers to become fully automated digital assistants that provide valuable recommendations.
+Through assistant bots and other forms of sensors and trackers, AI can continually evaluate workloads.
+This will enable project managers to easily identify and reallocate unused resources to the most optimal activities.
+This means that every resource is used to its capacity, and reduces any wastage throughout the construction project.
+Eventually, AI is expected to hold to role of fully automated digital assistants that provide valuable recommendations for resource management.

 AI will simplify post-construction activities

 Most construction projects don’t simply end when the building is standing.
 Buildings require continual maintenance and monitoring to ensure any issues do not lead to catastrophic results.
-By collecting information about the construction through sensors, drones, and other technologies, AI-assisted Build Information Modelling (BIM) software will be able to tap into the power of machine learning to gain comprehensive knowledge of the operation and performance of the finished product in real-time.
-This not only significantly streamlines maintenance activities but also reduces the risk of human errors leading to an overall improvement on on-site safety.
+By collecting information about the construction, Build Information Modelling (BIM) software can estimate the status and performance of the finished product.
+This streamlines maintenance activities and reduces the risk of human errors leading to an overall improvement on on-site safety.

 Get a head start on Artificial Intelligence

 When it comes to AI, those who move first and fast will reap the most rewards.
-But don’t simply follow the hype train of AI and bite off more than you can chew.
-We want to give you a more realistic perspective on the future of AI in project management, so make sure to read on the 8 real changes AI will bring to project management and how its evolution in project management.
+But don’t simply follow the hype of AI.
+We’ve done the research, and have compiled information to give you a more realistic perspective on the future of AI in project management.
+Read about the how to prepare your PMO for AI, and how to utilise AI tools in your project management activities.
 Keep in the loop with all the latest project and portfolio management insight from our PPM expert on our blog!